NVIDIA/modulus/docs/api/modulus.models.rst

      - torch.Tensor [N, C_out, H, W]

-A simple usage of these models looks like below:
+A simple usage of these models looks like the following:

 .. code:: python